-The rapidly growing solar home energy storage market has boosted interest in smart battery management systems.
-Victron Energy based in the Netherlands has been building power conversion equipment since 1975 and are well known for their battery inverters and chargers but only recently started to shine in the home energy storage market due to the release of a range of smart web-based solar/battery management devices.
+Victron Energy based in the Netherlands has been building power conversion equipment since 1975 and are well known for their off-grid battery inverters and chargers designed for the automotive / boating market where small capacity off-grid power systems are required.
+Being one of the few high quality manufacturers in this field means they easily stand out from the crowd.
+In more recent years Victron products have also started to shine in the larger home energy storage market due to the surging interest in battery systems and Victron's range of online battery management devices.

 Victron is making headway against the tough competition in the residential / commercial off-grid solar market against well known battery inverter manufacturers SMA in Germany, Outback power in the US and Selectronic in Australia.

-In the high capacity off-grid and energy storage market Victron has, until recently, struggled to stand out against the big name inverter manufacturers SMA, Outback Power and Selectronic.
-This meant that Victron equipment was often not selected for larger more complex off-grid or hybrid battery systems despite being one of the largest manufacturers of battery inverters, solar charge controllers and advanced battery monitors.
+In the high capacity off-grid and energy storage sector Victron has, until recently, struggled to stand out against the big name inverter manufacturers SMA, Schneider Electric, Outback Power and Selectronic.
+This meant that Victron was often overlooked for larger more complex off-grid or hybrid battery systems despite being one of the largest manufacturers of battery inverters, solar charge controllers and battery managment systems.

-Despite their low profile Victron Energy have possibly the largest array of solar products of any manufacturer with everything from tiny solar controllers up to rather impressive 15kVA grid-interactive inverter/chargers.
-Not to mention a seemingly unlimited combination of Victron add-ons and accessories which can create everything from simple battery monitors to smart remote off-grid power systems.
+Victron have possibly the largest variety of solar products available with everything from tiny solar controllers up to rather impressive 15kVA grid-interactive inverter/chargers, not to mention a seemingly unlimited combination of Victron add-ons and accessories which can create everything from simple battery monitors to smart remote off-grid power systems.

 Main product lines manufactured by Victron Energy